ObjectsViewing Record 45 of 67

 Special Acquisitions Fund

+This emblematic painting or chart combines symbols used in Knights Templar, Craft, and Royal Arch Freemasonry.
+Which specific group used this painting in their meeting place or during ritual is not known.
 The letters "U" and "T" in the center of the breastplate represent the Urim and Thummim, or light and truth inherent in the concept of the Breastplate of Judgement.
 The Breastplate of Judgement was worn by the High Priest in American Royal Arch Chapters as a vestment, symbolic of his responsibility to the laws and ordnances of Royal Arch Masonry.
 The plate was set with twelve colored stones, each representing one of the twelve tribes of Israel which were named after the sons of Jacob.
 The cubical stone with pyramidal apex, or broached thurnal, which was often depicted on French Entered Apprentice tracing boards, was replaced in American rites by the perfect ashlar.
 The cryptic letter groups inscribed on the arch and thurnal were encoded in "Caesar's Cipher," a simple regular advance substitution cipher attributed to Julius Caesar (100-44 B.C.).
 The code groups decipher as "Am not I a man and a Brother" and "Elo[h]im" (one of the Hebrew names of God).
+For further information, see Hamilton, John D., "Material Culture of American Freemasons," 1994, p.
+43, 261.